-- identifying and recommending to our board of directors nominees for possible election to the board; - evaluating and making recommendations to our board of directors regarding its size, composition and leadership structure; - reviewing and assessing Savara's corporate governance guidelines and recommending any proposed changes thereto to our board of directors; and - reviewing and making recommendations to our board of directors regarding issues of executive officer succession planning and providing oversight with respect to corporate governance matters.
+- identifying and recommending to our Board of Directors nominees for possible election to the board; - evaluating and making recommendations to our Board of Directors regarding its size, composition and leadership structure; - reviewing and assessing Savara's corporate governance guidelines and recommending any proposed changes thereto to our Board of Directors; and - reviewing and making recommendations to our Board of Directors regarding issues of executive officer succession planning and providing oversight with respect to corporate governance matters.

-The Nominating and Governance Committee currently consists of Mr. Pikover, who serves as its chairman, Dr. McCracken and Mr. Pauls.
-Mr. Elam served on the Nominating and Governance Committee from April 2017 to March 2018.
-Mr. Pauls was appointed to the Nominating and Governance Committee in March 2018.
+The Nominating and Governance Committee currently consists of Dr. McCracken, who serves as its chairman, and Mr. Pauls.
+Mr. Pikover served on the Nominating and Governance Committee as chairman until his resignation from the Board of Directors in December 2019.
 All members of the Nominating and Governance Committee are independent as currently defined in NASDAQ listing standards.

-Our board of directors may from time to time establish other committees.
-Charters for the audit committee, the compensation committee and the nominating and governance committee, as well as our corporate governance guidelines, are posted on our corporate website at: https://savarapharma.com/investors/corporate-governance/.
+Our Board of Directors may from time to time establish other committees.
+Charters for the Audit Committee, the Compensation Committee and the Nominating and Governance Committee, as well as our corporate governance guidelines, are posted on our corporate website at: https://savarapharma.com/investors/corporate-governance/.